-14.1 Fixed weirs
+14.2.1 Fixed weirs

-In D-Flow FM, a fixed weir is a fixed non-movable construction generating energy losses due to constriction of the flow.
+In D-Flow FM, a fixed weir is a fixed non-regulated construction generating energy losses due to constriction of the flow.
 They are commonly used to model sudden changes in depth (roads, summer dikes) and groynes in numerical simulations of rivers.
 Such structures are applied to keep the river in its bed for navigation purposes.
 Others are built, for instance, to protect an area behind a tidal weir from salt intrusion.
 Upstream of a weir the flow is accelerated due to contraction and downstream the flow is decelerated due to expansion.
 The expansion introduces an important energy loss due to turbulence.
 The energy loss is dependent on the shape of the weir and its crest level.

-Fixed weirs are located in D-Flow FM on the velocity points of the computational grids.
-For a description of the input of fixed weirs, we refer you to section 5.4.2.5 and C.8.
+Weirs are located in D-Flow FM on the velocity points of the computational grids.
+For a description of the input of weirs, we refer you to section 5.4.2.9.

-In D-Flow FM, three different approaches are applied to simulate the energy losses by fixed weirs.
+In D-Flow FM, two different approaches are applied to simulate the energy losses by fixed weirs.
 First of all, a numerical approach has been implemented.
 Then, a special discretization of the advective terms around the fixed weir is applied.
-For a detailed description we refer to Deltares (2024a, section 6.7.1 - 6.7.4).

-Next to the numerical approach, there is an empirical approach.
+For a detailed description we refer to Deltares (2024a, section 6.7.1-6.7.4).
+Next to the numerical approach, there is an emperical approach.
 Based on measurements in flume laboratories empirical formulae can be derived in order to match the measurements as accurately as possible.
 In this empirical approach, the energy loss due to a weir is described by the loss of energy height ([m]).
 The energy loss in the direction perpendicular to the weir is denoted as ΔE .
-This energy loss is added as an opposing force in the momentum equation by adding a term $-g\Delta E/\Delta x$ to the right hand side of the momentum equation, resulting in a jump in the water levels by ΔE at the location of the weir.
-For the computation fo the energy loss ΔE two options are available in D-Flow FM, namely the so-called 'Tabellenboek' and 'Villemonte' approaches.
+This energy loss is added as an opposing force in the momentum equation by adding a term $-q\Delta E/\Delta x$ to the right hand side of the momentum equation, resulting in a jump in the water levels by ΔE at the location of the weir.
+For the computation to the energy loss ΔE two options are available in D-Flow FM, namely the so-called 'Tabellenboek' and 'Villemonte' approaches.
 The two corresponding empirical formulas have been taken from the Simona software suite.
 For a detailed description of both formulas we refer to Deltares (2024a, section 6.7.5-6.7.6).
-In this empirical approach in D-Flow FM for modelling fixed weirs.
+In this empirical approach the discretization of the advective terms does not change, unlike the numerical approach in D-Flow FM for modelling fixed weirs.